EricHype/automonventure/README.md

 # Automonventure

-A silly text based adventure game written in Ruby
+A silly text based adventure game written in Ruby, it's loosely based on the crazy people I worked with at a company called "Automon".
+This will contain a lot of inside jokes and probably not be very funny except to like three people, but I needed someting to build to get a bit more familiar with ruby outside of just rails.

 ## Installation